 3. Willing to Give Suggestions

-On the flip side, the web designer should be able and willing to share their ideas.
+On the flip side, web designers should be able and willing to share their ideas.
 You are hiring them to design, so that is what they need to do.
-You don't want a "yes man", you want a creative partner to bring your company’s online presence alive.
+You don’t want a “yes man”, you want a creative partner to bring your company’s online presence alive.

 4. Have an Understanding of SEO

-Having a website won't give you more visibility on its own.
-In order for your site to show up in search it needs to be optimized.
-Your web designer should have a basic, if not in-depth understanding on how to build and structure a website.
-This will ensure that your site will not only look great, but also get crawled by the search engines and have a better chance of ranking.
+Since having a website won’t give you more visibility on its own, Search Engine Optimization or SEO, is vital to a thriving website.
+In order for your site to show up in search, it needs to be optimized.
+Your web designer should have a basic, if not in-depth understanding of how to build and structure a website.
+This will ensure that your site will not only look great but also get crawled by the search engines and have a better chance of ranking.

 For more on this topic check out: 10 SEO Mistakes to Avoid During Your Next Resign